Genetalks/gtz/README.md

 ## What is GTX.Zip？<span id="intro"></span>

 GTX.Zip is a professional fastq/bam compressor and also can be used as a universal data compression software, developed by GTXLab of Genetalks Inc. GTX.Zip can rapidly compress any DNA sequencing files and directories with very high compression rate, and generate a single compressed data files, thus facilitating the data storage, distribution and transmission.
 Different from other compression tools, GTX.Zip system focuses on **high compression rate, high speed, and convenient data extraction**.
 - **GTX.Zip Professional** is a stand-alone version which supports local compression service.
 GTX.Zip Professional runs by command lines for compression and decompression of local genomic data.
-If you want get more product, please go to [-Get More Product-](#product).
+To get more product, come [-here-](#product).

 ## Feature<span id="feature"></span>